rossanx/akfs/docs/journal.md

 Function "readkeyboard" is the interrupt handler for the keyboard.
 It basically reads IO port 0x60 and extract the scan code for the pressed/released key.
-One thing to notice is that the keyboard raises an interrupt when the key is pressed and a second time when the key is released.
+One thing to notice is that the keyboard raises an interrupt when the key is pressed and a second one when the key is released.

 +-- Timestamp: Sat Jan 25 14:10:20 -03 2020 --+